Skip To Main Content

 Section B: Document how Word Recognition assessment and instruction for PreK-5th grade students are further aligned to the science of reading, structured literacy and foundational literacy skills.

 The Science of Reading emphasizes that reading comprehension is the product of both word recognition, or decoding and language comprehension.
-Word Recognition instruction and assessment for preK through 5th grade students involves explicit instruction on phonics skills.
+Word Recognition instruction and assessment for PreK through 5th grade students involves explicit instruction on phonics skills.
 These skills include letter sound relationships, blending, and segmenting.
+Through LETRS training, educators at Lambs have deepened their understanding of how to teach students the skills necessary for fluency in reading.
 Through a structured literacy approach, which is grounded in the research of the Science of Reading, students are directly taught phonological awareness.
 Students are then explicitly taught phonics and how to decode using the letter sound relationships.
 Students are also given practice through decodable texts.
-The use of assessments helps to measure students ability to identify letter- sound relationships, high frequency words and the use of phonics skills when encoding and decoding.
+The use of assessments helps to measure students ability to identify letter- sound relationships, high frequency words, and the use of phonics skills when encoding and decoding.
 All of this information is essential to determining what students know and what students need further instruction in.
 Through this systematic approach, teachers and students are given a “road map” that highlights where students are in their word recognition journey.
 This information coupled with the systematic structured literacy program enables teachers to help students reach the destination of being a proficient reader.

 Section C: Document how the school uses universal screener data and diagnostic assessment data to determine targeted pathways of intervention (word recognition or language comprehension) for students in PreK-5th grade who have failed to demonstrate grade‑level reading proficiency.

-The use of Universal Screener data and diagnostic assessments enables our school to identify pathways for targeted intervention for students that have failed to demonstrate grade level reading proficiency.
-The universal screeners are administered to all students at the beginning of the school year to identify students that are not meeting grade level proficiency.
-These screeners assess key foundational skills ( i.e phonological awareness, word recognition, phonics, fluency and comprehension.
+The use of universal screener data and diagnostic assessment data enables our school to identify pathways for targeted intervention for students that have failed to demonstrate grade level reading proficiency.
+The universal screeners are administered to all students three times a year, starting at the beginning of the school year to identify students that are not meeting grade level proficiency.
+These screeners assess key foundational skills (i.e phonological awareness, word recognition, phonics, fluency and comprehension.
 Once students have completed the screeners, the results are analyzed to determine the needs of students and the tiers of intervention that they may need.

 Section D: Describe the system in place to help parents in your school understand how they can support the student as a reader and writer at home.